pablo-savp/pablo-savp/README.md

 - 🌱 I’m currently learning **Amazon Web Services and Docker**

-- 👨‍💻 All of my projects and this I like working on are available at [https://github.com/pablo-savp](https://github.com/pablo-savp)
+- 👨‍💻 All of my projects and things I like working on are available at [https://github.com/pablo-savp](https://github.com/pablo-savp)

 - 📫 How to reach me **santanderalvarez.pablo@gmail.com**